Krish-Makwana-1205/Stay_Pal/Artefacts/Functional_Requirements.md

 # Functional Requirements

 ## Authentication & User Management
-- A tenant / property owner can login using email and password.
+1. A tenant / property owner can login using email and password.
-- Users must be able to register & create profiles.
+2. Users must be able to register & create profiles.
-- Users must be able update / delete their profile.
+3. Users must be able update / delete their profile.
-- Every user should only access their properties.
+4. Every user should only access their properties.

 ## Property Management
-- The property owner should be able to add update or delete their listed properties.
+1. The property owner should be able to add update or delete their listed properties.
-- Properties now occupied or dormant should be removed.
+2. Properties now occupied or dormant should be removed.
-- The properties should be presented according to the preference.
+3. The properties should be presented according to the preference.

-## Matching & Communication
+## Searching
-- Natural Language prompt should be properly broken down into keywords.
+1. Natural Language prompt should be properly broken down into keywords.
+2. Filters must be applied to find the right property
+3. Search by map feature, so that user can get an idea about the precise location.
+4. Selecting whether searching for a flat or flatmate.
-- In-app chats between interested tenants & property owner must be enabled.
+5. Places around the property must be listed.

+## Matching
-- Roommates with similar preferences should be matched.
+1. Roommates with similar preferences should be the default roommates visible.
+2. Upon applying filters matching roommates should be shown.
+3. NLP should be implemented to make search easy.

 ## Notification System
-- A property owner should receive a notification if someone is interested.
+1. A property owner should receive a notification if someone is interested.
+2. If the owner does not respond quickly his property would be less recommended

 ## Verification & Security
-- System should verify tenants using documents.
+1. System should verify tenants using documents.
-- Private info or preferences of users should be secure.
+2. Private info or preferences of users should be secure.
-- Property owner requirements should be restricted to him.
+3. Property owner requirements should be restricted to him.

-## Admin Management
-- Admin should be able to take action against users.

-## Feedback System
+## Feedback & Report Management
-- Feedback from tenants and property owners should be taken.
+1. Feedback from tenants and property owners should be taken.
+2. Admin should be able to take action against users.

-## Property Dispute Resolution
+## Other
-- Advocates must be listed to the tenants & property owner.
+1. Advocates must be listed to the tenants & property owner.
+2. In-app chats between interested tenants & property owner must be enabled.